Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Time derivative of . Proof of Theorem

-Hence, the bound (\ref{42}) can be obtained by the induction in the same way as (\ref{21}).
-In addition, for fixed $y\in \Re^d$ each term in the sum has a derivative w.r.t. $t$, continuous w.r.t. $(t,x)\in (0, \infty)\times \Re^d$, and by (\ref{42}) the series for the derivative is also uniformly convergent.
-Thus, $\Psi$ has a derivative w.r.t. $t$, which is continuous w.r.t. $(t,x)\in (0, \infty)\times \Re^d$ and satisfies (\ref{43}). \end{proof}
+In addition, for fixed $y\in \Re^d$ each term in the sum has a derivative in $t$, continuous in $(t,x)\in (0,T]\times \Re^d$, and by (\ref{42}) the series for the derivative is also uniformly convergent.
+Thus, $\Psi$ has a derivative in $t$, which is continuous with respect to $(t,x)\in (0, \infty)\times \Re^d$ and satisfies (\ref{43}). \end{proof}